, Answering FAQ'sTurboTax Employee

 - Other less common exceptions or for a complete list, see the Guide to Distribution Codes table in IRS Instructions for Forms 1099-R and 5498.

-- Select Federal Taxes (Personal in the Home and Business edition).
+- Select Federal Taxes (Personal in the Home and Business edition), then select Other Tax Situations.

-- Click Start/Update button next to the Extra Tax on Early Retirement Withdrawals topic.
+- Under the Additional Tax Payments group, click Start/Update next to Extra Tax On Early Retirement Withdrawals.

 - Follow the prompts.